-Federal PLUS loans are for parents of dependent undergraduate students.
-Borrowers can use PLUS loans to help meet the cost of attendance or cover a student's expected family contribution (the amount of money the government expects the parents and student to provide each year for the student's education).
+Federal Parent PLUS loans are for parents of dependent undergraduate students.
+Borrowers can use Federal PLUS loans to help meet the cost of attendance or cover a student's expected family contribution (the amount of money the government expects the parents and student to provide each year for the student's education).

 Interest is money paid to the lender in exchange for borrowing money.
 Interest is calculated as a percentage of the unpaid principal amount (loan amount) borrowed.
 The interest rate varies depending on the loan type and (for most types of federal student loans) the first disbursement date of the loan.
-Please click here to view the current interest rates, or click here to view historical Direct Loan interest rate information.
+Please click here to view the current interest rates, or click here to view historical Federal Direct Loan interest rate information.

 Most federal student loans have loan fees that are a percentage of the total loan amount.
 The loan fee is deducted proportionately from each loan disbursement you receive.
 This means the money you receive will be less than the amount you actually borrow.
 You're responsible for repaying the entire amount you borrowed and not just the amount you received.

 Please click here to view the current loan fees for Federal Direct PLUS Loans.

 Beginning the 2019-2020 aid year, if you are a parent of a dependent student and have been approved for a Federal Direct Parent PLUS Loan, this form is required.
 Please submit this completed form along with a copy of your Driver’s License or State Identification Card to the Office of Scholarships and Financial Aid.
 These documents can be uploaded if they are “initiated” in the student’s myUH To-Do List.
 If Parent PLUS Counseling is required by the U.S. Department of Education, funds will not be credited to a student’s account until this requirement has been met.
 Please click here to complete this requirement.